cuugal/iAuditer-Action-Tracker/readme.md

 This will trigger a reload of all template and audit data from the iAuditor system (may take 2-3 minutes).

+Edit \vendor\ellislab\codeigniter\application\models\Mail_model.php to configure mail server and default email address.
+Edit the three files in \vendor\ellislab\codeigniter\application\views\emails to change wording and logo from UTS to suit your organisation.
+Logo is stored in \vendor\ellislab\codeigniter\assets\images

 Libraries used: